benedikt-schreiner/fuse-backgroundservice/README.md

 ## How to use

+Most things have to be done inside foreign code and Uno.

+### Uno and Java

 You can add your own written Java Code inside the `onStartCommand` method of the `ServiceClass.java`.
 Currently there is a small example, how that could look like.

-### Uno and Java

 You can pass data from JavaScript to Uno and from Uno to the Service.
 You can pass all through the `intent.putExtra()` like so
 ```javascript